allforabit/workspaces-starter-legacy/README.md

-# Webpack Yarn 2 TypeScript Starter
+# Yarn 2, Webpack 4, Typescript 3.9 Starter with ESlint + Prettier Support

 I created this simple repository since I found a severe lack of examples and explanations for various errors I came across whem trying to get things working.
 Feel free to use it for new projects, or even just a code-based documentation like me because I'm forgetful.